roymichaels/logistics/DIAGNOSTICS-USAGE.md

 ## Troubleshooting

 ### Button not visible?
-- Only appears in DEV mode (`import.meta.env.DEV`)
+- Make sure you're in DEV mode (`import.meta.env.DEV`)
-- Check bottom-right corner of screen
-- Ensure app has loaded completely
+- Open the Dev Panel (🛠️ button in bottom-right corner)
+- Switch to the "אבחון" (Diagnostics) tab
+- The "🔍 Run All Reports" button is in the tab header next to "נקה" button

 ### `__RUNTIME__` is undefined?
 1. Check that the app has initialized (`__INIT_COMPLETE__` should be true)